JohnDHowell54/Whats-for-dinner/README.md

 # Whats-for-dinner
-Bash script to read a recipe from a txt file, then email me the ingrediants
+Bash script to read a recipe from a txt file, then email me the ingredients